freedomofpress/dangerzone/README.md

 Dangerzone was inspired by [Qubes trusted PDF](https://blog.invisiblethings.org/2013/02/21/converting-untrusted-pdfs-into-trusted.html), but it works in non-Qubes operating systems.
 It uses containers as sandboxes instead of virtual machines (using Docker for macOS, Windows, and Debian/Ubuntu, and [podman](https://podman.io/) for Fedora).

 Set up a development environment by following [these instructions](/BUILD.md).

+## FAQ

+### "I get `invalid json returned from container` on MacOS Big Sur or newer (MacOS 11.x.x or higher)"

+You _may_ be attempting to convert a file in a directory to which Docker Desktop does not have access.
+Dangerzone for Mac requires Docker Desktop for conversion.
+Docker Desktop, in turn, requires permission from MacOS to access the directory in which your target file is located.

+To grant this permission:

+1. On MacOS 13, choose Apple menu > System Settings.
+On lower versions, choose System Preferences.
+2. Tap into Privacy & Security in the sidebar.
+(You may need to scroll down.)
+3. In the Privacy section, tap into Files & Folders.
+(Again, you may need to scroll down.)
+4. Scroll to the entry for Docker.
+Tap the > to expand the entry.
+5. Enable the toggle beside the directory where your file is present.
+For example, if the file to be converted is in the Downloads folder, enable the toggle beside Downloads.

+(Full Disk Access permission has a similar effect, but it's enough to give Docker access to _only_ the directory containing the intended file(s) to be converted.
+Full Disk is unnecessary.
+As of 2023.04.28, granting one of these permissions continues to be required for successful conversion.
+Apologies for the extra steps.
+Dangerzone depends on Docker, and the fix for this issue needs to come from upstream.
+Read more on [#371](https://github.com/freedomofpress/dangerzone/issues/371#issuecomment-1516863056).)